FiXato/weechat_scripts/README.markdown

     Example: `/highlight add /(lol|nyan-?)cat/ nyancats`

-    When the highlight would get triggered, it will create a new buffer, `python.nyancat`, —should the buffer not already exist— and display the message (+source buffer) in it.
+    When the highlight would get triggered, it will create a new buffer, `python.nyancats`, —should the buffer not already exist— and display the message (+source buffer) in it.

 ## Installation instructions